 - Seasonal Allergies

 - Autoimmune Diseases such as Hashimoto's disease and Rheumatoid arthritis

-- Digestive issues such as Heartburn, Irritable Bowel Syndrome, and Inflammatory Bowel Disease.
+- Digestive issues including Colitis, Diverticulitis, Heartburn, Irritable Bowel Syndrome and Inflammatory Bowel Disease

 - Fibromyalgia and Chronic Pain

 - Hormonal issues including Polycystic Ovary Syndrome (PCOS), Endometriosis, Menopause etc